Our contributor, Tessa Huff, is back with a new cake recipe perfect for the holidays….

 - Alternating between dry and wet, add in the flour mixture and milk in 3 additions on low speed.

-- Once mixed, place the batter into the prepared pans.
+- Once mixed, divide the batter evenly between the three pans.

 - Bake 20-22 minutes, or until done.